 - Preheat the oven to 180C/350F.
-Line a large baking tray with parchment paper or a cookie sheet and set aside.
+Line a large baking tray with parchment paper and set aside.

-- Form 12 small balls of dough and place on the lined pan.
-Press each ball into a cookie shape and top with several chocolate chips.
-Bake for 12-15 minutes, or until the edges slightly crisp up.
+- Form 12 balls of dough and place them on the lined tray.
+Bake the cookies for 10-12 minutes, or until the edges are just baked.

-- Remove cookies from the oven and allow to cool in the pan for 10 minutes, before transferring to a wire rack to cool completely.
+- Remove the cookies from the oven and let cool completely.